 You live within your thoughts much like a passenger on a train.
-As the external world travels through various places you might be inclined to say you are in this place or in that place, but in fact you are not where the train is, you are where you are within that train.
-The train of thought.
+As the external world travels through various places, you might be inclined to say you are in this place or in that place.
+But in fact you are not where the train is, you are where you are within that train.
+Your train of thought.

 There is another group near the back of the train.
 They aren’t even able to see the external world because they’re in the baggage car, digging through their past.
-They’re either wishing they had packed this experience or that experience into their earlier life, or they’re regretting the experiences they did pack in.
-Again, the train travels through beautiful mountains and valleys, past rivers and wild animals, and yet the person in the baggage car sees nothing as they focus instead on packing and repacking the same bags over and over and over.
+They’re either wishing they had packed this or that experience into their earlier life; or they’re regretting the experiences they did pack in.
+Again, the train travels through beautiful mountains and valleys, past rivers and wild animals.
+And yet the person in the baggage car sees no part of their current reality because they are focused on unpacking and repacking the same bags over and over and over.

 Then there are the people who are Present.
-They’re in that car with the glass bubble on the roof.
+They’re in that car with the glass dome on the roof.
 The Viewing Car.
-By not worrying about the future or regretting the past with a sense of guilt or loss, they leave their consciousness open to bear witness to the universe.
-They can see in every direction and their mode of travel isn’t to output fears or regrets, it’s to input the world around them.
-They are actively listening with their entire being.
+By not worrying about the future, or regretting the past with a sense of guilt or loss, they leave their consciousness open to bear witness to the present.
+From that perspective they can see in every direction and their mode of travel isn’t to output fears or regrets, it’s to input the world around them.

-Fears and regrets do not change the direction of the train.
-We can choose to abandon our truly meaningless efforts to affect the future or past, and instead we can surrender into the Moment—into the quiet comfort of the viewing car.
+Fears and regrets do not change the direction of the train, so our time worrying with the Engineer, or our time in the baggage car, is wasted.
+Instead we can choose to abandon those truly meaningless efforts to affect the future or past, and instead we can surrender into the Moment—into the quiet comfort of the viewing car, where reality is visible.

 We don’t need to figure anything out.
 Not the past, not the future.
 We can live in the Now.
 We can Be Present.
-We can be conscious of the fact that time is an illusion.
+We can be conscious of the fact that time, and our worries or regrets, are all illusions.
 The only time we can act to affect our lives is Now.
 So we must stay present.
-We must not f0rgo the serious beauty of our own personal landscapes.
+We must not forgo the serious beauty of our own personal landscapes.
 Not for truly pointless thoughts we don’t enjoy.

 Get out of your head and into the world instead.
 It’s a beautiful mystery.
 And it has a special place for you.
 And that place is where you are right Now.
 Enjoy.